 How to be a good mom to difficult 3 year old?

-Thank you so much for your daily parenting inspirations.
+Thank you so much for your newsletters.
 I’m struggling with all of this right now with a very spirited and at times difficult 3 yr. old and an 8 month old and these help me put things in perspective.

 I am trying to get a handle on my own frustrations as well my spouses’ reactions and anger that just comes pouring out of both of us that I’m trying desperately to redirect and figure out how to get a cap on for the sake of the children.